openstreetmap-polska/fractal/README.md

 * You can look at the [changelog](CHANGELOG.md) to see what has changed in the past
 * [Release process](RELEASES.md) will be probably more relaxed
-* [Usecases](USECASES.md) were meant as a high level help for developing the style, however that did not work well enough
+* [Usecases](USECASES.md) were meant as a high level framework for developing the style, however that did not work well enough

 Basic documentation about OSM Carto is provided on the OSM wiki page [Standard tile layer](https://wiki.openstreetmap.org/wiki/Standard_tile_layer).